Azaemeki13/ft_ircringe/README.md

             Targeting a user: Find the target client and format the message.

-            Targeting a channel: Iterate through the Channel's client list and format the message for everyone except the sender.
+          [CHARLES]  Targeting a channel: Iterate through the Channel's client list and format the message for everyone except the sender.

-        Implement JOIN: Logic to create a channel if it doesn't exist, or add the user if it does.
+       [CHARLES] Implement JOIN: Logic to create a channel if it doesn't exist, or add the user if it does.

 Chapter 4: Administration & Modes